Support when the person we care for dies

 What do I do, when the person I care for dies?

-AgeUK has a helpful guide, that talks us through the practical steps to take when someone dies.
-And carers tell us that funeral homes are really helpful at talking us through the next steps.
+AgeUK has a helpful guide that talks us through the practical steps to take when someone dies.
+And carers tell us that funeral homes are really helpful at guiding us through the next steps.

 What happens to Carers’ Allowance when the person I care for dies?